-During the decontamination and deconstruction phases, noise would be generated by a variety of construction equipment and vehicles including front-end loaders, dozers, excavators, graders and dump/haul trucks.
+During the decontamination and deconstruction phases, noise would be generated by a variety of construction equipment and vehicles including front-end loaders, dozers, excavators, graders, and dump/haul trucks.
 Typical noise levels from this equipment is expected to be 85 dBA or less at a distance of 50 feet from the construction equipment (FHWA 2017).
-Based on straight line noise attenuation, it is estimated that noise levels from these sources would attenuate to approximately 40 dBA at Weir Cemetery, 33.6 dBA at Ennis Cemetery, 31.5 dBA at the nearest residential area, and 30.9 dBA at Drakesboro United Methodist Church.
+Based on straight line noise attenuation, it is estimated that noise levels from these sources would attenuate to approximately 40 dBA at Weir Cemetery, 37.7 dBA at the nearest residences east of the Green River, 35 dBA at the nearest residences west of the Green River, 33.6 dBA at Ennis Cemetery, 31.5 dBA at the nearest residences in the town of Drakesboro, and 30.9 dBA at Drakesboro United Methodist Church.
 These noise levels are below both the EPA DNL guideline of 55 dBA and the HUD DNL guideline of 65 dBA.

 The noise associated with the explosive drop removal of the stacks, cooling towers, and other structures would be temporary, short-term events and would each be the equivalent of a thunderclap at the source.
 The noise associated with the collapse of the structures would follow closely behind and would be perceived as a single boom.
-Due to the distance (4.5 miles) to the nearest residential area and the lack of sensitive receptors within 0.5 mile, this single noise occurrence would be considerably muted for members of the general public.
+Due to the distance (2.2 miles) to the nearest residences and the lack of sensitive receptors within 0.5 mile, this single noise occurrence would be considerably muted for members of the general public.
 In addition, notifications to the public, including area emergency services, would be issued prior to the use of explosives for demolition.
 With warning to the public prior to blasting activities, residents would be prepared for a single loud noise.
 Therefore, direct impacts to noise levels in the area associated with blasting would be temporary and minor.